lucaju/luciano-website/src/content/blog-posts/workflow-mutation-from-tedious-to-fun.md

 ---

-<iframe title="vimeo-player" src="https://player.vimeo.com/video/100567400?h=1c78150135" width="640" height="360" frameborder="0" referrerpolicy="strict-origin-when-cross-origin" allow="autoplay; fullscreen; picture-in-picture; clipboard-write; encrypted-media; web-share"   allowfullscreen></iframe>
+<iframe loading="lazy"title="vimeo-player" src="https://player.vimeo.com/video/100567400?h=1c78150135" width="640" height="360" frameborder="0" referrerpolicy="strict-origin-when-cross-origin" allow="autoplay; fullscreen; picture-in-picture; clipboard-write; encrypted-media; web-share"   allowfullscreen></iframe>

 The process of modeling workflows for any purposes might be seen as a laborious and tedious experience.
 Even fun projects, like the development of mobile applications or video games, depending on tools with very formal structural representation, usually not user-friendly, and somewhat complex to use.
 So, how can we improve user experience in the process of modeling workflows, and perhaps make it more insightful and enjoyable?
 How can we mutate a workflow tool in order to make workflows more attractive, flexible, and useful for scholars?